USF-OS/Lab-CPU-Scheduling/README.md

 ## Evaluation

-What is the best scheduling algorithm for the following process specification files?
-Provide rationale for your answer.
+What is the best scheduling algorithm based on these results?
+Edit this README file to add your response and explain your choice.

-1. processes1.txt -- (algorithm here), because X, Y, Z...
-2. processes2.txt -- (algorithm here), because X, Y, Z...
-3. processes3.txt -- (algorithm here), because X, Y, Z...
-4. processes4.txt -- (algorithm here), because X, Y, Z...